rimas-kudelis/Payum/docs/symfony/configure-payment-in-backend.md

 }
 ```

-For a more advanced example, you can check how Sylius implemented [Paypal and Stripe gateways form types](https://github.com/Sylius/Sylius/tree/master/src/Sylius/Bundle/PayumBundle/Form/Type).
+For a more advanced example, you can check how Sylius implemented [PayPal and Stripe gateways form types](https://github.com/Sylius/Sylius/tree/master/src/Sylius/Bundle/PayumBundle/Form/Type).

 ## Use gateway